robertrakay/vyucba/README.md

-# Teaching Repository
+# Vyucba Teaching Repository

-Obsah týchto priečinkov je určený pre študentov pre rôzne predmety.

-This repository contains structured materials for various subjects, including simulators for interactive learning.
+This is the main repository for the Vyucba teaching materials.